Robin Hood: Grave at Kirklees

 Despite the unconventional spelling, the verse is in Modern English, not the Middle English of the 13th century.
-The date is also incorrectly formatted – using the Roman calendar, "24 kal Decembris" would be the twenty-third day before the beginning of December, that is, 8 November.
-The tomb probably dates from the late eighteenth century.
+The date is also incorrectly formatted – using the Roman calendar, "24 kal Decembris" would be the 23rd day before the beginning of December, that is, 8 November.
+The tomb probably dates from the late 18th century.
 The grave with the inscription is within sight of the ruins of the Kirklees Priory, behind the Three Nuns pub in Mirfield, West Yorkshire.
-Though local folklore suggests that Robin is buried in the grounds of Kirklees Priory, this theory has now largely been abandoned by professional historians.
+Though local folklore suggests that Robin is buried in the grounds of Kirklees Priory, this theory has now largely been abandoned by historians.